datalayer/datalayer/docs/databook/jupyterlab/dev-extensions.md

 + Be clearer about when we have sourcemaps on, make sure sourcemaps go all the way back to TypeScript.
 + Prebuild extensions and have them served without building
-+ What about VSCodes model?
++ What about VSCode model?
 They keep every plugin in a seperate process and just use message passing to communicate.
 We don't do that cause we wanna give extensions access to shared JS objects and the DOM.

 ## CookieCutter